Savoury biscuits with black olives

 Serving them

-Serve warm if possible, which is when the Parmesan flavour is at its strongest and the texture at its best.
-At room temperature they’re still very good.
-They work alongside drinks at apéro time, on a cheese board, or as a snack on their own.
-They keep well in an airtight container for four to five days, though in practice they rarely last that long.
+Serve them warm if you can, that’s when the Parmesan is at its most fragrant and the texture at its best.
+They’re still very good at room temperature, though, and perfectly happy to sit out on the table.
+They work well with drinks at apéro time, tucked onto a cheese board, or simply as something to snack on when you’re a bit hungry.
+Kept in an airtight container, they stay good for four to five days, though in most homes, they tend to disappear much sooner.